 Whether Traditional or Solid-State, all disks that house an Exchange data are formatted with ReFS (with the integrity feature disabled) and the DAG is configured such that AutoReseed formats the disks with ReFS:

 BitLocker is used to encrypt each disk, thereby providing data encryption at rest and mitigating concerns around data theft or disk replacement.
 For more information, see Enabling BitLocker on Exchange Servers.

 Database availability group design

-Within each site resilient datacenter pair, you will have one or more DAGs.
-It is not recommended to stretch a DAG across more than two datacenters.
+Within each site resilient datacenter pair, you'll have one or more DAGs.
+It isn't recommended to stretch a DAG across more than two datacenters.

 As with the namespace model, each DAG within the site resilient datacenter pair operates in an unbound model with active copies distributed equally across all servers in the DAG.
 This model:

-Ensures that each DAG member's full stack of services (client connectivity, replication pipeline, transport, etc.) is being validated during normal operations.
+Ensures that each DAG member's full stack of services (client connectivity, replication pipeline, transport, and so on.) is being validated during normal operations.

 Distributes the load across as many servers as possible during a failure scenario, thereby only incrementally increasing resource use across the remaining members within the DAG.